Jump to the InstaRecipe if you’re in a rush and/or don’t want any Dad Advice!

 Beet Greens InstaRecipe.
 16 ounces (about 8 packed cups) of clean beet greens with stems will give you 4 servings as a side.
 In a large pot, with a cover at the ready, sauté a diced onion until it starts to brown, stir in a tablespoon or two of red wine vinegar, a tablespoon of brown sugar, an optional minced garlic clove, a big pinch of kosher salt, and then add thinly sliced beet stems for several minutes until they start to soften.
 Add thinly sliced greens, cover and cook until wilted, about 10 minutes.
 TASTE and adjust salt, vinegar and/or sugar as needed.
 An easy way to thinly slice beet, or any other leafy greens, is to stack about 10 leaves, roll the stack into a tight cylinder and thinly sliced the rolled greens- repeating until all greens are sliced.
 The Fancy French call this type of cut a “chiffonade”.

 Kümmelweck Bun InstaRecipe.
-I don’t think I’ve ever seen kümmelwick rolls in the markets anywhere we’ve lived, but you can create an easy home version by brushing the tops of Kaiser or any sturdy burger rolls (whole rolls should be cut in half in advance to keep more seeds and salt on rolls) with a mix of an egg white and a tablespoon of water, sprinkling the roll tops with caraway seeds and coarse salt and baking the rolls on a sheet in a 325 oven until the toppings set- about 5 minutes.
+I don’t think I’ve ever seen kümmelwick rolls in the markets anywhere we’ve lived, but you can create an easy home version by brushing the tops of Kaiser or any sturdy burger rolls (whole rolls should be cut in half in advance to keep more seeds and salt on rolls) with a thin coating from a mix of an egg white and a tablespoon of water, sprinkling the roll tops with caraway seeds and coarse salt and baking the rolls on a sheet in a 325 oven until the toppings set- about 5 minutes.

 © 2022 All rights reserved.
 Dad’s Dinner Diary